Health issues don’t take nights and weekends off.

-Canyon Vista Medical Center is the first medical center in Cochise County to be designated as a Level III Trauma Center.
+The Emergency Department at Canyon Vista Medical Center is equipped to handle a full range of emergencies 24 hours a day.
+Canyon Vista Medical Center is the first and only medical center in Cochise County to be designated as a Level III Trauma Center.
 The designation means Canyon Vista Medical Center has the staff, training, equipment, supplies, and policies to provide trauma care to injured patients and improve outcomes for survival.

-The designation, which was made official on May 1, 2015, and has been renewed in 2017, also ensures Canyon Vista Medical Center is continuously working to evaluate and improve on the care that is provided through an established trauma performance improvement process.
+The designation, which was made official on April 3, 2017, and has been renewed in 2020 for 3 more years, also ensures Canyon Vista Medical Center is continuously working to evaluate and improve on the care that is provided through an established trauma performance improvement process.
 Canyon Vista Medical Center is focused to provide access to quality health care for Cochise County, Fort Huachuca and our surrounding communities.
 Designations like this demonstrate our commitment to meeting this goal.

 What is a Level III Trauma Center?